maarten-pennings/howto/c64development/readme.md

 # C64 development

-This how-to explains how to develop C64 software on a PC.
+This how-to explains how to develop C64 software on a Windows PC.

 ## Introduction